Let Go (Nada Surf album)

 Let Go is the third album by alternative rock band, Nada Surf.
 It was released on Barsuk in 2002.

 Reception

 Let Go was met with generally favourable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 80, based on 11 reviews.
 Entertainment Weekly raved, "A dozen near-perfect pop songs, each one teeming with joyful desperation".
-Let Go reached #31 on Billboards Top Independent Albums chart, and the single for "Inside of Love" reached #73 in the United Kingdom.
+Let Go reached No. 31 on Billboards Top Independent Albums chart, and the single for "Inside of Love" reached No. 73 in the UK Singles Chart.

 Details

 The album was released with at least two different track lineups, not to mention at least one variation that included bonus tracks.
 Aside from the track ordering, only one track differs between the two track listings given below.
 The track “Blonde on Blonde” was featured in the opening credits to the 2004 coming-of-age film Summer Storm (Sommersturm), and other songs from Let Go are occasionally heard in TV commercials and on more obscure radio stations.
 A brief snippet of "Neither Heaven Nor Space" can be heard in the opening few minutes of the 2006 documentary, The Bridge.
 "Inside of Love" was used in an episode of Wonderfalls, but it went unaired.
 The song was later used in an episode of How I Met Your Mother, One Tree Hill (Season 1, Episode "Hanging by a Moment") and Hawaii Five-0 and from there gained a larger following.